tsrobinson/oxss24/README.md

 This repository contains all the slides for the course.
 We may update these slides as we go along, so this repo will always store the latest version.

-I have also included all the `code/` required for the workshops, plus complementary readings below.
+All the `code/` required for the workshops will be uploaded a day in advance, and all complementary readings are listed below.

 ## Readings